OfAaron3/irispreppy/README.md

 # irispreppy
 For radiometrically calibrating and PSF deconvolving IRIS data.

-To install run `pip install irispreppy`.
+To install simply run `pip install irispreppy`.

 I dislike how I need to own proprietary software (IDL) just to simply prepare my data.
 I use Python for my analysis, why can't I radiometrically calibrate and deconvolve with it?
 This has been a passion project of mine during my PhD (and beyond).
 The radiometric calibration keeps itself up to date with the response files by checking https://hesperia.gsfc.nasa.gov/ssw/iris/response/ every time it is run.
 If it finds new files, it downloads them before continuing.